-Claim-evidence-reasoning structure required.

-• Passive voice permitted ("Smaller seeds are preferred by the beetles.")

-- Third person often used ("One can conclude...") - Hypothesis may be disproven. - No exaggeration or figures of speech. - Need awareness of audience's knowledge level.
+- Claim-evidence-reasoning structure required. - Passive voice permitted ("Smaller seeds are preferred by the beetles.") - Third person often used ("One can conclude...") - Hypothesis may not be supported. - No exaggeration or figures of speech. - Need awareness of audience's knowledge level.